-Testing the fit again with the thin blue trim now in place, much better!
+Testing the fit of the writing desk again with the thin blue trim now in place, much better!
 It’s time to attach the cubby drawer to the lid of the sewing cabinet.

 First order of business?
 Wood glue!
-After apply the wood glue, I used my nail gun to sort of perform as a “clamp” because there was no way to clamp the drawer to the lid until I got is secured.
+I use this technique often.
+After applying the wood glue, I used my nail gun to sort of perform as a “clamp”.
+Because there was no way to clamp the drawer to the lid until I got it secured.
 Three pops of the nail gun, and I can tilt the unit onto it’s back to secure the wood screws through the lid into the bottom of the drawer. (bottom right image)

 Finally, time to paint!
 I knew I only had time to get one quick coat of primer on this cabinet by the end of this work day.
 I mixed up some diy chalky paint primer with some plaster of paris and Behr paint (Naval) in semi-gloss.
 As always, I use a mesh paint strainer to alleviate any clumps or problems.